airbrake/airbrake/README.md

 Current user information
 ------------------------
-Airbrake provides information about the current logged in user, so you could easily determine the user who experienced the error in your app.
+Airbrake provides information about the current logged in user, so you can easily determine the user who experienced the error in your app.

 It uses `current_user` and `current_member` to identify the authenticated user, where `current_user` takes precendence.